 5. Schedule Filter Changes More Often

 A dirty HVAC filter can’t clean your home’s air as well.
 It also makes your system work harder, which wastes money.
 Change your filter regularly, and you’ll have less dust floating around.
 How often should you change your filter?
-If you don’t have pets or allergies, change it every 90 days.
-With a pet, you need to change it more often — every 60 days for one, and monthly if you have more than one.
+If you don’t have pets or allergies, every 90 days.
+With a pet, you need to change filters more often — every 60 days for one, and monthly if you have more than one.
 If someone in your home has allergies, change your filter every month.
-(Related: How to Clean Your Own Air Ducts.)

 Professional house cleaners always work top to bottom when they clean.
 This method moves dirt off of surfaces so you can get it out of a room, rather than spread it around.
 So, always dust a room (walls, window sills, furniture, and baseboards) first.
 Then vacuum or sweep before you mop, or the wet dirt will dry on your floor and turn to dust when you walk on it.

 Opening the windows helps improve your home’s air quality and keep it healthy.
 But if your window screens and sills are dirty, opening windows lets in a lot of dust and pollen, too.
 So make a point of sweeping or vacuuming your window screens and wiping or washing sills monthly during hot weather.
 The rest of the year, clean them when the seasons change.
 And if you live in a dry or dusty area, be sure to close your windows on windy days to keep airborne dirt out of your home.